Impact

 Risk and Exploitability

 The CVSS base score of 5.1 indicates a moderate impact on confidentiality, integrity, and availability.
-Because the exploit can be triggered router’s web interface, an attacker only needs access to the local network or Wi‑Fi to reach the vulnerable endpoint.
-EPSS is not available, and the vulnerability is not listed in CISA KEV, suggesting that widespread exploitation is not yet documented.
+Because the exploit can be triggered from the router’s web interface, an attacker only needs access to that interface, which may be reachable remotely, to reach the vulnerable endpoint.
+The EPSS score of 4% indicates a moderate probability of exploitation, and the vulnerability is not listed in CISA KEV, suggesting that widespread exploitation is not yet documented.
 While the description does not detail authentication requirements, it is inferred that the telnet endpoint does not require prior authentication, allowing unauthenticated users with web access to trigger the injection.

 OpenCVE Enrichment